New! Orientation to Clinical Research Billing Course (#09155) is available through the LMS

 Upon review and approval of the UCDHS Compliance Office, some exceptions may apply.

-CTSC SOP#13 takes users through the steps necessary to complete the Bridge information.
+CTSC SOP#13 (Staff Only) takes users through the steps necessary to complete the Bridge information.
 Once this information is complete, the study is transferred into the EMR.

 1. Send request and sign the User Agreement for the Bridge: https://ctscassist.ucdmc.ucdavis.edu/redcap/surveys/?s=INFGig

 2. Login into the Bridge (https://ctscassist.ucdmc.ucdavis.edu/redcap/) using Kerberos password.